-- Open Solution One of the outcome-based solutions available for developments with Gross Floor Area \geq 25,000 m2 as an alternative for Qualified Persons and builders to meet the Buildable minimum Design Score and minimum Constructability Score requirements.
+- Open Solution One of the outcome-based solutions available for developments with Gross Floor Area $\geq$ 25,000 m as an alternative for Qualified Persons and builders to meet the Buildable minimum Design Score and minimum Constructability Score requirements.
 Qualified Persons and builders submitting an open solution must demonstrate that the adoption of innovative design and construction techniques for the building works are able to meet the stipulated productivity improvement requirements as set out in Annex C. The proposal for the open solution has to be submitted in the form of a Project Productivity Improvement Plan for BCA's approval.
-A development with Gross Floor Area \geq 25,000 m2 adopting an open solution and submitting a Project Productivity Improvement Plan need not comply with the minimum Buildable Design Score and minimum Constructability Score requirements. - Project Productivity A plan of the building works which describes the extent of use and details of the innovative designs and construction techniques to be implemented for the building works for the purpose of demonstrating that the stipulated productivity improvement requirements under the open solution can be achieved. - Qualified Person (QP) The Qualified Person shall be as defined in the Building Control Act, Chapter 29, Part I, Section 2. - Type of UseThis refers to the use of the building/development, e.g. residential use or commercial use. - Type of Building Work This refers to new building work, repairs, alterations or additions to an existing building (whether carried out within or outside the existing building).
+A development with Gross Floor Area $\geq$ 25,000 m adopting an open solution and submitting a Project Productivity Improvement Plan need not comply with the minimum Buildable Design Score and minimum Constructability Score requirements. - Professional EngineerA registered professional engineer as defined in the(PE)Professional Engineers Act 1991 - Project Productivity A plan of the building works which describes the extent of use and details of the innovative designs and construction techniques to be implemented for the building works for the purpose of demonstrating that the stipulated productivity improvement requirements under the open solution can be achieved. - Qualified Person (QP) The Qualified Person shall be as defined in the Building Control Act, Chapter 29, Part I, Section 2. - Type of UseThis refers to the use of the building/development, e.g. residential use or commercial use. - Type of Building Work This refers to new building work, repairs, alterations or additions to an existing building (whether carried out within or outside the existing building).